-Federal Regulations specify that students may receive federal financial aid funding for one repetition of a previously passed course.
-The regulation limits the number of times a student may repeat a course and receive federal financial aid for that course.
+Federal regulations specify that students may receive federal financial aid funding for one repetition of a previously passed course.
+The regulation limits the number of times a student can receive financial aid for repeating coursework.

 Examples of repeated coursework that MAY count towards a student's enrollment status for purposes of determining federal financial aid eligibility are listed below: